 Considering the blinders iconicity, we propose a source sign in Old LSF with B-handshapes focusing one’s attention by blocking out extraneous visual information.
 We find no such sign in the Lambert dictionary, nor in the Delaporte dictionary.
-But there are signs in the Delacorte dictionary that suggest that using the B-handshape as a blinder was an iconic base in Old LSF.
-(Here we name those signs in French, rather than English, to help the interested reader locate them in the sources.) parler en cachette ‘speak in secret’ (p.
-112, attributed to IVT 1990) puts the B-handshape beside one side of the mouth, then moves it to beside the other side of the mouth, to block visual access to the lips. changer d’avis ‘change opinion (p.
-126, attributed to IVT 1986) has the B-handshape beside the eye change direction via radioulnar articulation, as though what one could see has now changed (changer ‘change’ alone is a B-handshape in neutral space with the same radioulnar articulation, p.
-125). classe ‘class (as in school)’ (p.
+But there are signs in the Delaporte dictionary that suggest that using the B-handshape as a blinder was an iconic base in Old LSF. parler en cachette ‘speak in secret’ (Delaporte 2007: 112; attributed to International Visual Theater (IVT) 1990) puts the B-handshape on one side of the mouth, then moves it to the other side of the mouth, blocking visual access to the lips.
+The sign changer d’avis ‘change opinion’ (p.
+126; attributed to IVT 1986) has the B-handshape beside the eye change direction via radioulnar articulation, as though what one could see has now changed (changer ‘change’ alone is a B-handshape in neutral space with the same radioulnar articulation; p.
+125).
+The sign classe ‘class (as in school)’ (p.
 139) has the B-handshape beside the eye move down to hit the weak hand, as though directing the gaze toward a particular point (Delacorte relates this sign to learning).
 Hence, we stand firm beside the proposal that Old LSF recognized the blinders iconicity of the B-handshape beside the eye.
-Perhaps it was so widely prevalent, it was considered more gesture than sign and thus overlooked by the scholars.
+Perhaps it was so widely prevalent that it was considered more gesture than sign and thus overlooked by these scholars.

-Considering the put-eyes-here metaphor, we note Lambert’s (1865: 73) Old LSF sign prudent in Figure 3, where prudent and attention in LSF are identical.
-It is unclear from Lambert’s drawing whether element two of this compound is iterated, but the dotted lines appear to indicate that the axis of movement is away-toward the body.
+Considering the “put-eyes-here” metaphor, we note Lambert’s (1865: 73) Old LSF sign prudent in Figure 3, where prudent and attention in LSF are identical.
+It is unclear from Lambert’s drawing whether the second element of this compound is iterated, but the dotted lines appear to indicate that the axis of movement is away, i.e., toward the body.